The MSI MAG271R is the first 1080p 144Hz+ VA-panel gaming monitor to feature a flat-screen.

 The MSI MAG271R is a 1080p 165Hz VA gaming monitor which, unlike most of the high refresh rate VA models, has a flat screen.
 So, those who can’t get around curved screens can now finally choose a 1080p 144Hz+ VA display.

 Based on a VA (Vertical Alignment) panel with a static contrast ratio of 3,000:1, a peak luminance of 300-nits, and true 8-bit color depth with an extended color gamut (118% sRGB, 92% DCI-P3), the MSI Optix MAG271R delivers an immersive image quality with deep blacks and lifelike colors.

 Its 1080p resolution, however, isn’t perfect given its 27″ screen size as it results in a below-average pixel density of 82 PPI – pixels per inch.

-So, the image is somewhat pixely, but to a tolerable degree; for entertainment purposes such as watching videos and playing video games, it is good enough.
+So, the image is somewhat pixelated, but to a tolerable degree.
+For entertainment purposes, however, such as watching videos and playing video games, it is good enough.

 The backlight of the monitor uses DC (Direct Current) to regulate the brightness, so there’s no flickering present which, along with the built-in low-blue light filter, ensures a comfortable viewing experience.